The services described on this page are available to all Wenatchee Valley College students including those who are enrolled in face-to-face courses.

 Some instructors may have class assignments that require students to use Panopto to record class presentations from home.
 To get help with installation of the Panopto recorder software and how to use it contact your instructor.
 You may also seek help from Electronic Media Producer: 509-682-6709, email@example.com, or Helpdesk: 509-682-6550.

 Students, faculty, and staff have access to a wide range of the latest imaging, editing, animation, sound, and graphics software, as well as camcorders, iPads, and production kits for filming.
 Students, faculty and staff may now work in a private editing room on new, fully-equipped editing systems.
 This editing room contains both Mac-based and Windows-based production stations that use Adobe's Creative Suite (After Effects, Photoshop, Dreamweaver, Flash) as the primary software programs for editing.
 The production suite also affords a designated space for students, faculty and staff to record Panopto videos.
 A whiteboard, webcam, microphone and document camera are available for recordings.
 For more information about media production, visit the Media Production Services web page.

-Electronic books, articles, and streaming videos.
+The Wenatchee Valley College Libraries offer access to print and electronic books, articles, streaming videos, and more!
 Get materials from other library services, and live chat with a librarian.
 All available 24/7.
-See a list and description of library resources.

 One of the most popular library services include Ask a Librarian: An on-demand 24/7 live chat reference service.
 Anyone who needs help finding information may submit questions through a link on the library’s website.
 Questions are answered by staff at the WVC library or by any librarian participating in our worldwide network of reference librarians.
 Click on the Ask a Librarian Tab.